 Green hydrogen has been at the centre of the discussion and global strategies in the race toward decarbonisation in 2022.
 And as part of the plan, the workforce plays a crucial role in developing this emerging industry.

-With a vision to be at the forefront of renewable hydrogen production and export, the Queensland State Government in Australia launched the Hydrogen Industry Workforce Development Roadmap 2022-2032 in a speech at the Australian Clean Energy Summit in July.
 The document builds a pipeline of skilled, hydrogen-ready workers and sets out a range of short, medium and long-term actions.

 Based on key insights from early industry players and training providers, combined with deep data analysis, the roadmap recognises the importance of having flexible skills, training options, tailored responses for local workforces, and attraction and retention strategies.